Protest at Auction House to Call For an End to Ivory Trade in the UK

 On 18 May 2016 we held a peaceful protest outside Woolley and Wallis Auction House in Salisbury to protest the ongoing commercial trade of ivory in the UK.

-The continuation of a legal trade in the UK for pre-1947 ivory serves as a cover for the illegal trade in more recently poached ivory.
-It is time for ALL sales of ivory in the UK to be banned once and for all.
+- The continuation of a legal trade in the UK for pre-1947 ivory serves as a cover for the illegal trade in more recently poached ivory.

 If elephants are to survive, there needs to be a global ban on ivory, with each country playing its part in shutting down its domestic ivory market.